trevordbunch/cis411_lab2_Arch/labreports/LAB_JDAyres.md

 ___

 # Step 1: Confirm Lab Setup
-- [ ] I have forked the repository and created my lab report
+- [x] I have forked the repository and created my lab report
-- [ ] I have reviewed the [lecture / discsussion](../assets/04p1_SolutionArchitectures.pdf) on architecture patterns.
+- [x] I have reviewed the [lecture / discsussion](../assets/04p1_SolutionArchitectures.pdf) on architecture patterns.
 - [ ] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.

 # Step 2: Analyze the Proposal

-Serve Central ...
-ENTER A BASIC SYSTEM INTRODUCTION HERE (1-2 Sentences).
+Serve Central is a mobile app that will help connect people who wish to volunteer at local service events in their area.
+The goal of this app is to create an easy and convenient method to find, create, and sign up for service events.

 ## Step 2.1 Representative Use Cases